danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ### Managing api context

-I usually have an `ApiContext` class that holds api specific information for the app, such as environment and tokens.
-If you use a singleton, every context-based service will automatically be affected when the context is modified.
+I usually have an `ApiContext` class that holds api-specific information for the app, such as tokens and environments.
+If you use a singleton, every context-based api service is automatically affected when the context is modified.

-Let's create an `ApiContext` protocol and as a non-persisted implementation.
-Add these files to a `Context` sub folder:
+Let's create an `ApiContext` protocol and a non-persisted implementation in a new `Context` folder:

 ```swift
 // ApiContext.swift